ranganathanlab/pySCA/docs/source/install.rst

     1) `Anaconda Scientific Python <https://www.anaconda.com/distribution/>`_
-       - this package will install Python, as well as several libraries necessary for the operation of pySCA (NumPy, SciPy, IPython, and Matplotlib).
+       - this package will install Python, as well as several libraries necessary for the operation of pySCA (NumPy, SciPy, Jupyter, and Matplotlib).

     2) Biopython - this can be done in two ways: